Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 ##### 1. Access the "Create a dish" request

-With the "Point of Service (POS) API - Original" collection open, click the "Dishes" folder to open it.
+With the "Point of Service (POS) API" collection open, click the "Dishes" folder to open it.

 ##### 2. Add dish details to the request body